jaredjennings/latex-cybercic/README.rst

 Because of the obscene macro hackery involved, it doesn't work if you have any macros inside your section titles, like \texttt or \emph.

+iacic is released under the MIT license; see the file named LICENSE.